southern-cross-ai/AmplifyAI/MeetingLog/GroupMeetingLog/sprint 2 - week 1.md

 ### A. Understanding Jekyll’s Structure
 - Jekyll allows us to create modular, reusable websites using a layout-based system.
 - Unlike traditional static sites where each HTML file is standalone, Jekyll encourages using layouts and front matter to simplify structure and maintenance.
-- We **do not need to split everything into separate files like `header.html` or `nav.html`**, unless we find them useful for reuse.
-These are optional and can be embedded directly in layout files.

 ### B. Existing Site Review
 We reviewed our current HTML files: